Categories

 1. Pelvic Floor muscle strength and endurance prior to delivery.
 You may only think you need to do this after birth when you have symptoms eg urinary leakage or to get your body back after birth.
 However the pelvic floor muscles also have this amazing ability to help guide your baby down into your birth canal Win Win! anything to help that process go more smoothly is a key!

 You can also learn how to activate, strengthen, switch off and control these muscles to prevent said leakage from occurring.
 Your muscles have a memory pattern, so starting earlier makes it easier for the muscles to remember how to work after giving birth and can help improve your recovery.
 Helping you get back to your strength and coping with life as a new mum quicker and easier.
 Again winning!
-Get your FREE Pelvic Floor Guide Here.
+Get your Vagina Wink Guide here

 2. Muscle Strength – Maintaining your body’s strength during pregnancy is vital to help with your labour and your recovery.
 Most important for labour will be your leg strength.
 Being able to move into different positions during labour and be able to sustain those positions will be very helpful for you.
 So having muscle endurance is the key.
 Another exercise I love for women who are pregnant without any pelvic pain is the wide leg squat – you can do it against the wall with a swiss ball for greater stability but it helps to open your hips and prepare for labour.
 You can also sit on the swiss ball and gently stretch your hips and inner thigh too.
 Upper body strength will serve you well when you are feeding and carrying around your little one and everything that goes with them.
 Our pregnancy pelvic floor exercise program incorporates both lower body and upper strength with a pelvic floor focus, along with stretching too.